mkingsnorth/flowify_docs/docs/use.rst

 .. note::
     If you're having any trouble, don't hesitate to :ref:`contact us<Contact>`.

-Pre-Requisites
+Set up Objects
 ------------------------

 .. image:: images/source_target_objects.jpg

 Once :ref:`installed<installation>`, for Flowify to work in Blender you will need the following objects arranged as above:

+.. _source_object:

 #.
 The **Source Object** that you wish to deform.

     .. note::
         The deformation will only be as good as an object’s mesh topology.

+.. _source_grid:

 #.
-A flat rectangular **Source Grid** to use as a reference for the target surface.
+A flat rectangular **Source Grid** to use as a reference for the Target Surface.
+This should be in a relative position to where you want the Source Object mapped to the Target Surface.

     .. note::
         .. image:: images/source_grid.jpg

         Flowify understands a source grid to consist of 4 sided faces with 4 distinct corners and to be entirely flat.
 Its face direction (or |normals|) should also match the Target Surface.

+.. _target_surface:

 #.
 An irregularly shaped **Target Surface** consisting of **evenly spaced** 4 sided faces with 4 distinct corners.